deeebeee3/2019-adv-react-testing/README.md

 2. Create setupTests.js file - file name is important - Jest looks for it when it starts up and executes it before any other code inside the project gets loaded - good place for initial configuration setup

+3. Enzyme:
+- static rendering (just plain HTML)
+- shallow rendering (render just the given react component and none of it's children (will render other non-react HTML))
+- Full DOM rendering (render the component and all of it's children + let us modify it afterwards)